 - Asset Based Fees Payable quarterly in arrears for standard Asset Management services.
+In limited circumstances, fees may be billed monthly rather than quarterly; fees may be based on account balance at the end of a billing period instead of an average daily balance; or fees may be billed in advance rather than arrears.
+The specific fee and the methodology by which the fee is calculated will be specified in the Investment Advisory Agreement executed with our firm.
 Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Hourly Fees Payable as specified in the advisory agreement you sign with our firm.
-A portion of fees may be payable up-front based on an estimate of hours required for services with the balance due upon completion of services, or quarterly in arrears for on-going services. - Subscription Fees Payable monthly; - Fixed Fees Payable as specified in the advisory agreement you sign with our firm; - Wrap Program Fees Payable monthly in arrears, based on the average daily balance.
-Asset-based fees associated with a wrap fee program generally include most transaction costs and fees to the broker-dealer that has custody of the assets; therefore, the asset-based fee is higher than a typical asset-based advisory fee.
-Since our firm pays the transaction costs associated with securities transactions in your account, we have an incentive to minimize the trading in your account; - Other Advisory Fees In addition to the above fees, we are also compensated by the receipt of a portion of fees paid to a third party advisor, when applicable.
+A portion of fees may be payable up-front based on an estimate of hours required for services with the balance due upon completion of services, or quarterly in arrears for on-going services. - Subscription Fees Payable monthly; - Fixed Fees Payable as specified in the advisory agreement you sign with our firm; - Other Advisory Fees In addition to the above fees, we are also compensated by the receipt of a portion of fees paid to a third party advisor, when applicable.